cometaj2/hcli_core/README.rst

 HCLI Core
 =========

-An HCLI Connector that can be used to expose a REST API as a CLI, via hypertext command line interface (HCLI) semantics.
+An HCLI Connector that can be used to expose a REST API that behaves as a CLI, via hypertext command line interface (HCLI) semantics.

 ----

-HCLI Core implements an HCLI Connector, a type of Service Connector, as a WSGI application and provides a way for developers to expose a service hosted CLI, as a REST API, via HCLI semantics.
+HCLI Core implements an HCLI Connector, a type of Service Connector, as a WSGI application, and provides a way for developers to expose a service hosted CLI, as a REST API, via HCLI semantics.
 Such an API exposes a "built-in" CLI that can be interacted with dynamically with any HCLI client.
 Up to date, in-band, man page style API/CLI documentation is readily available for use to help understand how to interact with the API.